Hero Mode

 Hero Mode, also known as Mayfield's Game in Australia and the United Kingdom, is a 2021 American independent comedy film directed by A.J.
 Tesler (in his directorial debut) and written by Jeff Carpenter.
 Produced by Marcy Carpenter, E.J.
-Kavounas, and Tesler, the film was released in American theaters on June 4, 2021, distributed by Blue Fox Entertainment. followed by video on demand on June 11, 2021.
-It received mixed to negative reviews from critics.
+Kavounas, and Tesler, the film was released in American theaters on June 4, 2021, distributed by Blue Fox Entertainment, followed by video on demand on June 11, 2021.
+It received mixed reviews from critics.